Digitex Futures (DGTX) Market Capitalization Achieves $27.46 Million

-Digitex Futures (CURRENCY:DGTX) traded down 1.9% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM E.T. on July 2nd.
-During the last week, Digitex Futures has traded 3.5% higher against the U.S. dollar.
-Digitex Futures has a total market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
-One Digitex Futures coin can now be bought for about $0.0295 or 0.00000156 BTC on exchanges including Mercatox, OOOBTC and Exrates.
+Digitex Futures (CURRENCY:DGTX) traded 1.9% lower against the US dollar during the 24 hour period ending at 15:00 PM ET on July 8th.
+One Digitex Futures coin can currently be bought for $0.0295 or 0.00000156 BTC on popular exchanges including OOOBTC, Mercatox and Exrates.
+Digitex Futures has a total market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
+During the last seven days, Digitex Futures has traded 3.5% higher against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.